• Skip to primary navigation

 Minimalist Poncho with Kangaroo Pocket

-This simple crochet poncho pattern is a little more fitted than most, offering a versatile wardrobe staple that’s great for fall layering.
+This simple poncho is a little more fitted than most, offering a versatile wardrobe staple that’s great for fall layering.
 You'll work this pattern sideways in half double crochet to create the look of vertical ribs.

 Get the Pattern